- Travelers need a passport valid at least half a year with at least 2 free pages in the visa section when entering

 - In case you need to sign any important contracts (work contract, apartment purchase, sometimes even a marriage certificate...) you need a permission to sign contracts otherwise the papers aren't legal!
 You can get this permit quite easily at the Immigration Office "Dirección General de Migraciones y Naturalizacion", Av.
 España 734 in Breña.

-According to Peruvian law foreign visitors must have a return or onward ticket when entering the country.
-While this law isn't enforced by Peruvian immigrations, airlines demand to see your return or onward ticket when checking in for a flight to Peru.
+According to Peruvian law foreign visitors must have a return or onward ticket /passage when entering the country.
+While this law isn't enforced by Peruvian immigrations, airlines often demand to see a return or onward ticket when checking in for a flight to Peru.
 If you can't provide one, most airlines refuse boarding the plane.
+So in case you are planning to leave Peru for example by bus, check with the airline, if they accept a bus ticket or similar to avoid unpleasant surprises at the airport.

 In general citizens of the countries in the listing below do NOT have to apply for a visa at an embassy or consulate before entering Peru.
 A passport valid at least six months with at least 2 free pages in the visa section is enough to get a Tourist Visa (actually it's only an entry stamp) directly at the border or the airport.
 Children should travel on their own passport with photo.
 Below listed countries can get a tourist visa at airport immigrations or any other Peruvian border without applying for it at an embassy or consulate (for a more detailed listing, please check out our pdf document "Visa Obligation for Foreign Nationals in Peru" above as published by the Peruvian Ministry of Foreign Affairs):

 - North America: Citizens of the United States, Canada and Mexico

 - Central America: Citizens of most Central American countries (exception Costa Rica, Cuba, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, Dominican Republic)